joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

   exchanging them between processes without copying as part of the   RPC protocol.
 This idea seemed useful enough to generalize and offer for higher-level data structures.

-* Even intra-process "race conditions" existed, due to multiple asynchronous activities in-flight and interleaving.
-  Despite the simplification of the single message loop model described above, race conditions still existed.
-A benefit of the `await` model is that interleaving are at least visible and auditable in the source code; but they could still trigger bugs.
+* Even intra-process race conditions existed, due to multiple asynchronous activities in-flight and interleaving, despite the lack of data races thanks to the single message loop model described above.
+A benefit   of the `await` model is that interleaving are at least visible and auditable in the source code; but they could still trigger concurrency errors.
 We saw opportunities for the language and frameworks to help developers get this correct.

 * Finally, we also had a vague desire to have more immutability in the system.
 Doing so could help with concurrency safety, of course, but we felt the language should also help developers get existing commonplace patterns